Dedicated to classics and hits.

 p.
 1973

 The Huns sacked the Western Roman Empire in the mid 5th century AD and were the straw in the drink of the so-called Dark Ages.
-With them, the Huns brought Germans (then known as Goths), Scandanvians (Gespids), Alans (Iranian language speaking white folks from Central Asia) and the Huns themselves.
+With them, the Huns brought Germans (then known as Goths), Scandinavians (Gespids), Alans (Iranian language speaking white folks from Central Asia) and the Huns themselves.
 Despite their historical importance, little is known about the Huns because their language was not written and the Romans of the time had more important things to do then write histories of the folks who were sacking their Empire.

 Maenchen-Helfen's book is an unfinished masterpiece- he emigrated from Nazi Germany, ended up teaching at UC Berkeley, but he died before The World of the Huns could be finished.
 Even in it's unfinished state, it's quite the accomplishment.
 Maenchen-Helfen draws upon sources written in Latin, Chinese, Persian, Armenian and Arabic.